Naval Magazine Indian Island's past and present

 More than 75 years of providing conventional ordance support to the U.S. Navy fleet while emphasizing accuracy, safety and efficiency.

 Naval Magazine Indian Island is the U.S. Navy’s only deep-water ammunition port on the West Coast with a pier that can support the largest Navy and commercial vessels afloat.
-The installation is also the Department of Defense’s largest ordnance storage site on the West Coast with magazines that store conventional munitions ranging from small arms ammunition to aircraft ordnance to ship-launched missiles.
+The installation is also one of the Department of Defense’s largest ordnance storage sites on the West Coast with magazines that store conventional munitions ranging from small arms ammunition to aircraft ordnance to ship-launched missiles.

 The installation's mission is to provide ordnance logisitic support to the Navy, Joint military services and allied nations during times of peace and war.